android-kunjapppan/au-lti-frontend/README.md

 ### Set in Bitbucket Pipelines

 - AWS_OIDC_ROLE_ARN
   - arn of IAM role used for OIDC Authentication
 - S3_BUCKET
   - Name of S3 bucket
 - DISTRIBUTION_ID
   - Cloudfront distribution ID
 - AWS_DEFAULT_REGION
   - us-west-2
+- BACKEND_URL
+  - Url for the backend service no `https://` or `/` (e.g. nonprod-lb-service.let.edpl.us)
-- VITE_API_URL
+- APP_URL
-    - Backend base URL at lti route (e.g. https://nonprod-lb-service.let.edpl.us/lti)
+  - Url for the frontend. no `https://` or `/` (e.g. dev.languagebuddy.asu.edu)
 - VITE_CANVAS_URL
   - The URL of Canvas instance where app is running (e.g. https://asu-dev.instructure.com)
-- VITE_CANVAS_REDIRECT_URI
-    - Backend service /oauth/callback route (e.g. https://nonprod-lb-service.let.edpl.us/oauth/callback)
 - VITE_CLIENT_ID
   - The API Developer Key Client ID (will need to receive from LMS team once they have setup API Developer Key)

 ## Contribution guidelines